Backs-ash/Human-Based-AvaPrediction/README.md

 The dashboard includes a left panel which shows the number of people connected with software with their respective vitals.
 The icons of each of these people are colour-theorised to show whether the person is in safe zone or not.

-=> Monitors vital signs of individuals, including:
+&rarr; Monitors vital signs of individuals, including:
 * Heartbeat
 * Oxygen levels (O2)
 * Body temperature
 * Breaths per minute

-=>Displays the exact location of each person on a map with a color theory where green is safe zone and red is danger, ensuring their safety.
+&rarr; Displays the exact location of each person on a map with a color theory where green is safe zone and red is danger, ensuring their safety.

-=>Provides up-to-date weather forecasts for the region, helping mountaineers and base camp staff make informed decisions.
+&rarr; Provides up-to-date weather forecasts for the region, helping mountaineers and base camp staff make informed decisions.

-=>Radio signal frequencies for communication in remote areas, ensuring reliable communication channels.
+&rarr; Radio signal frequencies for communication in remote areas, ensuring reliable communication channels.